PennLINC/babs/docs/source/jobs.rst

 #.
 Line 24-25: If there are jobs that failed but don't have defined alert message,
    and ``--job-account`` is requested, BABS will then run job account and try to extract more information and summarize.
-   For each of these jobs, BABS runs job account command and extract messages from it.
+   For each of these jobs, BABS runs job account command and extracts messages from it.

-    * In above case, as ``hard_runtime_limit: "48:00:00"`` was set,
-      those 56 failed jobs without alert messages failed probably due to exceeding this runtime limit (``h_rt limit`` in the line #25).
+    * In the above case, as ``hard_runtime_limit: "48:00:00"`` was set, those 56 failed jobs without alert messages failed probably due to exceeding this runtime limit (``h_rt limit`` in the line #25).
     * For SGE clusters: BABS uses command ``qacct`` for job account,